ARMmbed/mbed-client/README.md

     }
 ```

 You can register other resources as well.
-Please check the doxygen documentation for the detailed API description.
+Please check the API documentation for the detailed API description.

-Apart from the manadatory device obejct, if you would like to register your own customized resources, you can create them and set their values accordingly.
+Apart from the manadatory device object, if you would like to register your own customized resources, you can create them and set their values accordingly.

 To do that, please check the API documentation for M2MObject, M2MObjectInstance and M2MResource classes.